xjunko/home/src/magi/templates/pages/index.md

 ## about

-my name is junko, you can find me online as xjunko or fireredz. i have a strong interest in eletronics, japanese cultures and coding.
+my name is junko, you can find me online as xjunko. i have a strong interest in eletronics, japanese cultures and coding.
 <br /><br />

 this website serves as more or less dumping ground of useless information. here, you may find how to contact me, crap i've written and things that you might find interesting.